 Studies are showing that creating a positive community within a classroom and a school is the foundation on which the pillars of Math, Language etc. are supported.
 It has been proven repeatedly that children learn best and are more engaged when they feel safe, supported, reflected, and connected.
 A positive environment coupled with a strong social and emotional skill set are the keys to assist students in weathering the stresses and anxieties they face in our increasingly complex society.

-There are many books and programs dedicated to the theme of Social and Emotional Learning; Tribes, Mind Up, and W.I.T.S. are a few examples.
-Sporadic and inconsistent use of character themed resources by educators does not make well-being, social-emotional growth, and positive community priorities in every classroom.
+There are many books and programs dedicated to the theme of Social and Emotional Learning; however, the sporadic and inconsistent use of character themed resources by educators does not make well-being, social-emotional growth, and positive community priorities in every classroom.
 With student mental health and anxieties reaching a point of crisis in our educational system, now is the time for Social and Emotional Learning to become the priority and the foundation of our teaching for all age groups.

 Our hope, in the creation of SELspace, is to create a dynamic and user friendly K-12 resource that supports teachers as they encourage student efficacy, build positive community, and teach skills that promote social and emotional well being.
 We hope you are able to benefit from our efforts.